jeremydosborn/gitgap/README.md

 | Steal tokens | Can submit on behalf of others (dedupe keeps first) |
 | Flood with garbage | Rate-limited by endpoint; garbage fails decryption and is discarded |

-Shamir secret sharing is information-theoretically secure (quantum-safe).
-Individual shares reveal nothing.
+Shamir’s secret-sharing scheme provides information-theoretic confidentiality for the split secret (individual shares reveal nothing about the secret), assuming correct implementation and fresh randomness.

 ## Flow